Solace REST HTTP Message Encoding

 Solace-Reply-Wait-Time-In-ms: <milli-seconds>

-Specifies that the received HTTP request from the HTTP client is the request of a request-reply message exchange pattern, and that the Solace event broker must up to the specified timeout value for an application reply which the Solace event broker encodes into the HTTP response to the HTTP client.
+Specifies that the received HTTP request from the HTTP client is the request of a request-reply message exchange pattern, and that the Solace event broker must wait up to the specified timeout value for an application reply which the Solace event broker encodes into the HTTP response to the HTTP client.

 In Microgateway mode, all received HTTP requests are inherently requests of a request-reply message exchange pattern, and the Solace-Reply-Wait-Time-In-ms serves to change the timeout from the default of 30 seconds.